|45 STARS ON AN ANTIQUE AMERICAN PARADE FLAG WITH A MEDALLION CONFIGURATION, A RARE FEATURE IN THIS PERIOD, 1896-1908, UTAH STATEHOOD

 |45 star American parade flag, printed on cotton bunting, with a beautiful, triple-wreath style medallion configuration of stars.
 This highly desired star design is seen primarily in flags made between the Civil War (1861-65) and the nation’s centennial of independence from Great Britain in 1876.
 Medallion star patterns are rare, however, in flags with greater than 38 stars (post 1889), and that is one reason why this particular example is keenly admired by collectors.

-Mounting: The flag was mounted and framed within our own conservation department, which is led by masters degree trained staff.
+Mounting: The flag was mounted and framed within our own conservation department, which is led by expert staff.
 We take great care in the mounting and presentation of flags and have preserved thousands of examples.

-The background is 100% cotton twill, black in color.
-The mount was placed in a cove shaped molding that is a very dark brown, almost black in color, with reddish overtones and highlights, to which a flat profile molding with a finish like gunmetal was added as a liner.
-The glazing is U.V. protective plexiglass.
+The scooped profile has a rope-style inner lip and is very dark brown in color, nearly black, with red undertones and highlights.
+To this a flat molding with a finish like old gunmetal was added as a liner.
+Spacers keep the textile away from the glazing, which is U.V. protective glass.
 Feel free to contact us for more details.

 |Collector Level:||Intermediate-Level Collectors and Special Gifts|